There are many things that we can do to take care of ourselves and reduce the risks associated with using drugs.

 Avoid HIV and Hepatitis C

-- Have your own rigs and gear.
+- Have your own rigs and equipment.

 - Use a new needle for splitting drugs.

-- Use condoms and practice safe sex.
+- Use condoms and practice safer sex.

 Safer Smoking Tips